Iowa City Fake ID Lawyer

 - Unlawful use of a driver’s license or nonoperator’s identification card

-Whatever charge you are facing, our criminal defense lawyers can help you build an aggressive defense strategy that could reduce or dismiss your charges.
+Whatever charge you are facing, our Iowa City college criminal defense lawyers can help you build an aggressive defense strategy that could reduce or dismiss your charges.

 Protect Your Rights Today

-At Keegan, Tindal & Mason, we understand that young adults make mistakes.
+At Keegan, Tindal & Jaeger, we understand that young adults make mistakes.
 Our Iowa City fake ID attorneys are committed to giving them the second chance they deserve.